Countdown to Europe Edition.

-We considered getting backpack luggage, but in the end it was a cost-efficient choice for us.
-Traveling with 5 people to Europe is pricy enough.
+We considered getting backpack luggage, but in the end, it was a cost-efficient choice for us.
+Traveling with 5 people to Europe is pricey enough.
 We already owned 4 carry-ons, so the sensible choice was to add a 5th carry-on.

 I was really concerned about the weight of my DSLR and given the fact that I still have a lot to learn about photography, I really considered not bringing it.

 In the end, though, I think that I’d be disappointed to travel to these amazing places and using only my phone.

 And yes, we are going to the Anne Frank museum!

 It was one of my main “must-sees” in Amsterdam.
 When people tell you to purchase tickets well in advance, they mean it.
 I checked three weeks in advance and they were sold out.
 I did not know that they are released two months in advance.